timble/www.openpolice.be/_about/index.md

 * Daily operation of an online private **support** system for 350 content editors to allow them to report problems and communicate with the development team.
 * **Training** of content editors to allow them to manage the content of their website on the platform, including best practices on how to work with social media channels.

+## Software as a Service (SaaS)

+Software as a Service (SaaS) means that there's never any software to install, as everything runs on our servers.
+There are a multitude of benefits to this approach:

+- SaaS is usually orders of magnitude less expensive orders of magnitude less expensive than traditional enterprise software
+- There is no maintenance involved from the client's standpoint, and the software is always up-to-date
+- New features are always being added, and existing ones are constantly being improved

 ## Strategy

 The project aims to be a high level blueprint for the design of government and specifically Police web technology, based on modern, user focused and open source technologies and solutions.
 Solutions are build in a such a way they can be continually upgraded, changed and reintegrated to keep up with user needs.